Maggie Buckley, MBA – Board Officer: Chairperson

 Micke A. Brown, BSN, RN – Board Officer: Corporate Secretary and Treasurer

 Brown has served on the board of directors for multiple organizations, testified before state and federal legislatures and regulatory agencies, lectured to professional and consumer audiences, conducted media interviews on television, radio, print and Internet venues as well as published on pain care, advocacy and support.
-She served as the steering committee chairperson for The Pain Community during the early years and contributes as a regular blogger, content developer and editor for TPC’s online community.
+Micke is a founding member of The Pain Community (TPC).
+She served as the steering committee chairperson during the early years and has contributed as a regular blogger, content developer and editor for TPC’s online community.

 Yvette holds a doctoral degree in clinical social work, with experience in human resources, consumer education, Internet technology, training and supporting online communities and bilingual psycho-social support for pain, palliative care and oncology communities.
 With more than 20 years of experience, she has served on non-profit boards, published and lectured on psychosocial oncology, pain management, end-of-life social work practice, diversity and technology-based social work services.
 Colón is a cancer survivor and a past caregiver for a person with chronic pain.
 Colon also served on the steering committee for The Pain Community during the early years.